-You cannot add the following items to My Favorites:
+You cannot add the following items to My Favorite items:

-- · Items with submenu options - · User-configurable items such as language and boot device order - · Configuration items such as Memory SPD Information, system time and date
+- Items with submenu options - · User-managed items such as language and boot order - · Configuration items such as Memory SPD Information, system time and date. - 4.
+Click Exit (ESC) or press <esc> key to close Setup Tree Map screen. - 5.
+Go to My Favorites menu to view the saved BIOS items.